 In order to convey the name of the authenicated user, KERNEL_USERNAME should be sent in the kernel creation request via the env: entry.
-This will occur automatically within NB2KG since it propagates all environment variables prefixed with KERNEL.
+This will occur automatically within the gateway-enabled Notebook server since it propagates all environment variables prefixed with KERNEL.
 If the request does not include a KERNEL_USERNAME entry, one will be added to the kernel's launch environment with the value of the gateway user.